Galerie des Modes et Costumes Français: Publication

 The innovative Galerie des modes is the most expansive and perhaps the best known project of the print merchants Jacques Esnauts (or Esnault) and Michel Rapilly.
 Both of these men hailed from the region of Normandy (Esnauts came from Magny-le-Désert, and Rapilly came from Pirou), and the name of their publishing house, Ville de Coutances, reflects these common origins.
 Located on the rue Saint-Jacques, this maison was established on July 6, 1773 following their brief stint at the nearby La Croix de Lorraine, where they had worked about three years earlier.
-Here the editors primarily published portraits of both historical and contemporary subjects; they began issuing the Galerie after obtaining a privilège on July 29, 1778 and continued to do so until 1787.
+Here the editors primarily published portraits of both historical and contemporary subjects; they began issuing the Galerie after obtaining a printing privilege on July 29, 1778 and continued to do so until 1787.

 Perhaps in an effort to emulate the prints of The Lady's Magazine, various engravers, hairdressers, and booksellers had, at this time, published a number of small almanacs on contemporary fashion.
 In formulating their Galerie, Esnauts and Rapilly combined the subjects of these early volumes (which primarily focused on hairstyles) with the high quality of engraving found in series by the prolific Moreau le Jeune, such as Suite d'estampes pour servir à l'Histoire des Moeurs et du Costume.
 The resulting prints were distributed at random intervals, usually in sets (cahiers) of six, for the price of 36 livres (around 14 euro's in today's currency).
 Although many historians differ on the exact number of plates issued throughout publication, it is clear that over 400 engravings were issued in what was probably more than 70 portfolios.
 The first cahiers focused solely on hairstyles (coiffures) However, from the seventh cahier onwards, the series began to represent full outfits, illustrated from head-to-toe.
 The first collected volume of the Galerie (published in 1779) included 96 plates which came from the initial 16 portfolios of the series and was preceded by a forty-page descriptive introduction written by the lawyer G.François-Roger Molé.